levinqdl/me-form-backend/README.md

 ### Input Options

-Usualy we just pass all props to useFormItem hook as input is just fine, all used props listed below:
+Usualy we just pass all props to useFormItem hook as input is just fine, but you may want to control it, all used props listed below:

 | property      | description                                                                                    |
 | ------------- | ---------------------------------------------------------------------------------------------- |